 2 Poke Bros

-This growing chain spans the Midwest and portions of the East Coast with 68 locations to its name.
-When first glancing at the protein options on the menu, seeing an image of mixed greens under the Vegetarian section will certainly be disappointing, but keep scrolling—the tofu is listed under the vegetables.
-Pile on this singular plant-based protein option then dive into the vegan-friendly topping assortment including edamame, jalapenos, avocado, pineapple, toasted coconut, crushed cashews, and crispy onions.
+This growing chain spans the Midwest and portions of the East Coast with 80 locations to its name.
+Its dedicated vegetarian section makes ordering easier.
+Pile on the tofu (the chain’s singular plant-based protein option) then dive into the vegan-friendly topping assortment including edamame, jalapeños, avocado, pineapple, carrots, corn, green onions, and more.
 Top everything off with one of the three animal-free sauces: gochujang, ponzu, and sweet soy.

 VegNews.pokebarPoke Bar